opentripplanner/OpenTripPlanner/docs/Configuration.md

 }
 ```

+### Drive-to-transit routing defaults

+When using the "park and ride" or "kiss and ride" modes (drive to transit), the initial driving time to reach a transit
+stop or park and ride facility is constrained.
+You can set a drive time limit in seconds by adding a line like
+`maxPreTransitTime = 1200` to the routingDefaults section.
+If the limit is too high on a very large street graph, routing
+performance may suffer.

 ## Boarding and alighting times

 Sometimes there is a need to configure a longer boarding or alighting times for specific modes, such as airplanes or ferries,